Spectral decomposition of atomic structures in heterogeneous cryo-EM: The method

+where $K\in \mathbb{N}$ is a hyperparameter to be chosen (see Remark \ref{rmk: high ferquencies}), representing the number of eigenvectors in the spectral decomposition; the vectors $\Phi_i\in \R^K$ for each $i$ are constructed by taking the $i$-th element in each of the $K$ leading eigenvectors of the graph Laplacian matrix, and the matrices $(A,B)\in [\R^{(m-2)\times K}]^2$ are the coefficients to be estimated.

+The matrices $A$ and $B$ are estimated by means of an optimization problem in which the discrepancy between the predicted atomic models and the cryo-EM images is minimized.
+In order to compare atomic models (atom positions) with 2D images, we associate, to each atomic model, a 3D density obtained as a sum of Gaussian functions centred at the atom positions, and then we apply the cryo-EM forward operator \eqref{cryo-EM forward operator intro}.
+The functional to be minimized consists on the mean square error between the obtained projections and the cryo-EM images.
+Let us describe in detail how this optimization problem is formulated.

-Using the expression \eqref{spectral decomp approx} for the rotation angles, along with the known 3D spatial location $\hat{z}_i\in \R^3$ and orientation $\hat{F}_i\in SO(3)$ of each particle, we can estimate the positions of the atoms in the molecular structure as the solution to the dynamical system \eqref{dynamical system}.
+Using the expression \eqref{spectral decomp reconstruction} for the rotation angles, along with the known 3D spatial location $\hat{z}_i\in \R^3$ and orientation $\hat{F}_i\in SO(3)$ of each particle, we can estimate the positions of the atoms in the backbone as the solution to the discrete dynamical system \eqref{dynamical system}.
 For every particle $i\in \{1,,\ldots , n\}$, we denote the associated point cloud by

 where $\mathbf{Z}: \mathcal{A} \times \mathcal{I} \longrightarrow \R^{3m}$ is the operator which associates, to each set of parameters $(\Theta, \Psi, \hat{z}, \hat{F})\in \mathcal{A}\times \mathcal{I}$, the solution to the dynamical system \eqref{dynamical system}.
 See appendix \ref{appdx: atomic model param} for more details.